namugach/dockit/docs/en/MANUAL.md

 ```bash
 dockit base set <image_or_number>
 ```
-- Sets the default base image
+- Sets the default base image.
-- Can select by image name or number
+- Can be selected by image name or number.
 - Examples:
   ```bash
   dockit base set ubuntu:22.04    # Set by name